 2. Get your dog used to using puzzle and mental enrichment toys

-Robin cautions that the worst thing you can do is bring out the toy when the dog gets stressed without introducing him to the toy when he isn’t stressed.
-If you introduce the toy when the dog is stressed, he might associate the toy with being stressed and it will not act as a calming method during times of distress, preventing it from being an effective treatment tool for a pupper with sound sensitivities.
+Robin cautions that the worst thing you can do is bring out the toy when the dog gets stressed without introducing him to the toy when he isn’t anxious.
+If you introduce the puzzle toy when the dog is stressed, he might associate it with being stressed and it will not act as a calming method during times of distress, preventing it from being an effective treatment tool for a pupper with sound sensitivities.

 3. Use sound-specific music files made for dogs